 AGE provides affordable Dementia education products and services nationally.
 Through ACE's multidisciplinary cross-sector training program, staff completing the Gentle Persuasive Approaches to Dementia Care learn to apply strategies that are immediately useful.

-The Alzheimer Society Newfoundland & Labrador provides information and offers services and support for families and caregivers: brochures and information on the National Safely Home Program, Educational Sessions, Care at Home Course, Family Support Groups, and Resource Centres.
+The Alzheimer Society Newfoundland & Labrador provides information and offers services and support for patients, families and caregivers: brochures and information on the National Safely Home Program, Educational Sessions, Care at Home Course, Family Support Groups, and Resource Centres.
 Check out the online Calendar with ASNL provincial support groups, presentations, and other events.

 This Network in the UK is campaigning to end loneliness.
 As they say, “...nobody who wants company should be without it”.
 The website features a quick links and resources section and an extensive video Library (the videos do not have closed captioning or oral description).